 Today we’re going to be inserting our sleeves in the Darling Ranges dress and finishing the sleeve hems.
-We’ll be using the inset sleeve method, and I’ll be showing you two different ways to insert the elastic into the sleeve hems.
-I really love having elastic in the sleeve hems because it’s just so comfortable!
-I really hate the feeling of constriction that often comes with an elbow sleeve with a vent.

-Ready for some sleeve action?
-Go!

-Now | Today we’re going to be inserting our sleeves in the Darling Ranges dress and finishing the sleeve hems.
 We’ll be using the inset sleeve method, and I’ll be showing you two different ways to insert the elastic into the sleeve hems for V1.
 I really love having elastic in the sleeve hems because it’s just so comfortable!
 I really hate the feeling of constriction that often comes with an elbow sleeve with a vent.

 Ready for some sleeve action?
 Go!